Vasily Filippenko: Crimes

 In July, Filippenko committed a new attack.
 The maniac's second victim also met him at night in the area of the Obvodny Canal, as he had proposed to conduct the meeting.
 Not far from the girl's house, he beat, strangled her unconscious and then raped her, but did not murder the girl (or possibly couldn't).

 The investigators suggested that the offender lived in the Obvodny Canal area, and cards were taken from passport offices.
 The surviving victim was shown photos taken in the Obvodny Canal area, and she identified the attacker as 24-year-old worker Igor Vorobyev, who was arrested.
 Experts showed that his blood group coincided with that of the murderer, but his hair sample did not match up with the one found at Petukhova's murder scene.
-Despite this fact, Vorobyev was accused of rape, but wasn't charged with the murder of Nina Petukhova as there was insufficient evidence.
+Despite this fact, Vorobyev was accused of rape but wasn't charged with the murder of Nina Petukhova as there was insufficient evidence.
 The testimony of his wife, who claimed that he was at home on the night of the crime, was ignored.
 Four months later, the court sentenced Vorobyev to 6 years in prison, but he continued to deny his guilt.
 The fact that between the arrest of Vorobyev and his trial, the real maniac committed two more crimes was not taken into account.
 In law enforcement, it was decided not to link the second crime with the previous and subsequent attacks on women in the Obvodny Canal area, and the blood type coincidence was declared accidental.

 Even before Vorobyev's trial, an incident occurred in Leningrad, calling into question the testimony of the maniac's surviving victim.
-In September 1967, an LPI student was arrested in the Lenin Park, who had attacked and tried to strangle his friend.
+In September 1967, an LPI student was arrested in Lenin Park, who had attacked and tried to strangle his friend.
 Although this attack was not similar to the crimes in the Obvodny Canal area, the arrestee was investigated for his involvement in Petukhova's murder, but his blood type did not match.
 However, he was presented in a police lineup to the surviving victim, in which she, again, recognized the attacker.
 It later turned out that the victim suffered from myopia, but did not wear glasses.
 This fact was not taken into account, and the Vorobyev case was brought to court.